Winter Boat Storage

 Although wet storing your boat might give you an early start on boating in the spring, if your boat’s bottom needs painting, consider dry storage.
 Many of today’s bottom paints, such as copolymer ablative paints, do not oxidize in air, so you can paint in the fall and be ready to splash in the spring.

 Here is another point to consider: Dry-stored boats don’t sink!
 For this and the reasons mentioned above, storing a boat “dry” is frequently the best option, however it is not without its risks, as BoatUS points out in regard to insurance claims:

 “The vast majority of claims in temperate states involved boats that were being stored ashore.
 Since water retains heat longer than air, boats surrounded by air are more vulnerable to a sudden freeze than boats surrounded by water.
 Even a brief cold spell that lasts only a night or two can do considerable damage.
 In temperate states, boaters must winterize engines and freshwater systems especially when boats are stored ashore.
 In deep freeze states, boats stored ashore must be winterized earlier than boats stored in the water.”

 The bottom line is that if any chance of freeze damage exists, you need to either winterize your boat or implement measures to prevent damage should a freeze occur.
-For advice on winter boat storage and how to protect engine, electrical, interior and plumbing systems against winter's chill, visit our Winterizing Headquarters.
+For advice on winter boat storage and how to protect engine, electrical, interior and plumbing systems against winter's chill, visit our boat winterization page.
 With the right preparation, you'll save time, money and hassles when you recommission.

 Dry Stack Facility.
 (Photo courtesy Garrett’s Marina, Bowlers Wharf, VA.)